woolgens-network/guides/README.md

 ## Drone.io

 In order to configure our pipeline every repository will have a `.drone.yml` file, in which the pipelines are written.
-If you are starting a new repo you can find a few example drone pipelines under [`woolgens-network/guides/pipelines`](https://github.com/woolgens-network/guides/tree/master/pipelines).

 More information about [Drone](https://readme.drone.io/)

 <a name="pull"></a>